 In the latest edition of the IFC (2018), Chapter 10 also refers to the Means of Egress.
 Maintenance is found in section 1031.3.
 Specifically, section 1031.3 explains the code regarding obstructions, and states, “A means of egress shall be free from obstructions that would prevent its use, including the accumulation of snow and ice.”

-For an architect, this means that egress needs to be designed in a way which corresponds with the code while maintaining aesthetic appeal and utility.
+For an architect, this means that egress needs to be designed in a way that corresponds with the code while maintaining aesthetic appeal and utility.
 Pedestal mounted pavers are a very common solution for creating a finished surface on rooftop terraces, patios, and walkways.
 The pedestals elevate the deck surface above a waterproofing membrane.
-The only problem with a pedestal system, if used for a means of egress, is keeping it snow and ice free.
+The only problem with a pedestal system, if used as a means of egress, is keeping it snow and ice-free.